Connic

 Getting Started

 Ready to stop guessing?
-Here is how to run your first experiment:
+Here's how to run your first experiment:

 • 1.Pick one thing you want to test: a different model, a new prompt, or an updated tool